bendtherules/bendtherules.github.com/posts/flipkart-ui-interview-experience.md

 a.
 HR questions (why do you want to move, what are you looking for in new role), and
 b. some tech questions (authentication, cookies in details, localstorage, new react features, some repeat questions from prev round, etc).

-Don't read too much into the HR questions - they are pretty standard
+Don't read too much into the HR questions - they are pretty standard and nothing personal about you.

 ## 🧶 In summary